thorwebdev/thor.bio/blog/hackerhouse-taiwan/index.md

 ---
 description: |
-  Bringing a group of Software Engineers, open source and indie hackers to Taiwan to co-work and explore Taipei.
+  Bringing a group of Software Engineers, Open Source and Indie Hackers to Taiwan to co-work and explore Taipei.
 og: '/blog/hackerhouse-taiwan/hackerhouse-taiwan-og.jpeg'
 ---

 [Supabase](https://supabase.com/) is a fully remote company with employees all over the globe, allowing us to work from wherever we choose.
-Once a year, we gather everyone in one physyical location for our yearly offsite, but additionally some SupaTroopers personally organize so called HackerHouses, renting a house in an interesting location to work and spend time together.
+Once a year, we gather everyone in one physyical location for our [yearly offsite](https://supabase.com/careers), but additionally some SupaTroopers personally organize so called HackerHouses, renting a house in an interesting location to work and spend time together.
 Over the last couple of years we've done these in Munich - Germany ([where SupaBrew was born](https://supabase.com/blog/supabrew)), Bali - Indonesia, and Penang - Malaysia.

 I personally split my time between Singapore and Taiwan (Taiwan offers a [Gold Card visa program](https://goldcard.nat.gov.tw/en/) which makes this very convenient, especially for folks working in [digital fields](https://goldcard.nat.gov.tw/en/qualification/field-of-digital/), including a [special program for open source contributors](https://x.com/audreyt/status/1659203896181690368?s=20)!) and have been wanting to organise a HackerHouse Taiwan edition.
 And this time, rather than only inviting Supabase colleagues, I decided to open it up to other remote engineers, open source and indie hackers to come and work together from Taipei and get to know Taiwan, and let me tell you - it was a blast!